-A. Any person having knowledge of the presence or whereabouts of an animal known to have been exposed to or reasonably suspected of having rabies and any person having knowledge of an animal or person exposed to a wild or domestic carnivorous mammal or bat shall report such knowledge and all pertinent information available to the appropriate animal control agency and/or Salt Lake County Health Department.
+A. Any owner, veterinarian, or animal control officer having knowledge of the presence or whereabouts of an animal known to have been exposed to or reasonably suspected of having rabies and any person having knowledge of an animal or person exposed to a wild or domestic carnivorous mammal or bat shall report such knowledge and all pertinent information available to the appropriate animal control agency and/or Salt Lake County Health Department.
 Any person having custody of such animal shall confine the animal pending direction from the appropriate animal control agency or health department.